quantsingularity/QuantumBallot/security/README.md

 # Security Documentation

-This directory contains security-related documentation for the Chainocracy project.
+This directory contains security-related documentation for the QuantumBallot project.

 ## Contents